Package 'midfieldr'

 race

-Character, race/ethnicity as self-reported by the student, e.g., Asian, Black, Latine, etc.
+Character, race/ethnicity as self-reported by the student, e.g., Asian, Black, Hispanic, etc.

 sex